zekeriyasari/Causal.jl/docs/src/tutorials/defining_new_components.md

 # Defining New Component Types

-Jusdl provides a library that includes some well-known components that are ready to be used.
+Causal provides a library that includes some well-known components that are ready to be used.
 For example,

 * [`FunctionGenerator`](@ref), [`SinewaveGenerator`](@ref), [`SquarewaveGenerator`](@ref), [`RampGenerator`](@ref), etc. as sources
 * [`StaticSystem`](@ref), [`Adder`](@ref), [`Multiplier`](@ref), [`Gain`](@ref), etc. as static systems